 Island hopping Thailand is probably the most popular first big trip for young travellers and I can totally understand why!
-Some say the islands are overcrowded and there is nothing authentic left.
-Yeah true, it definitely changed a lot over the years but I am guilty as well.
-A Thailand island Hopping adventure is always calling and I could never say no to the beauty and the amazing travel vibe on every trip to Thailand.
+Some may say the islands are overcrowded and the authentic Thai lifestyle is gone.
+I am the last one to deny this as it definitely changed a lot over the years but I am guilty as well.
+A Thailand island Hopping adventure is always calling and I have never been able to say no to its beauty and the amazing travel vibe on every trip to the islands in Thailand.

 Over the last 8 years I collected more than 40 Thai passport stamps and been there now 17 times.
 Somehow I have never been up North, but always headed South to the beaches.
 I still have not seen everything but for sure I can give you a lot of island hopping Thailand tips.
 With so many places to visit in Thailand it is hard to pick the right destinations, but wherever you will end up I am sure you are going to have a fantastic time!

 Apart from June and July I have been in Thailand every month of the year.
 The best season for a trip to Thailand is end of November till the beginning of April as it supposed to be the dry season but it is also the high season and prices will rise accordingly.
 Rainy season is during the European and US summer.
 Don’t let that hold you back too much though.
 I have been island hopping in Thailand in the rainy season before and it was not that bad at all.
 It can rain for an hour or 2 but after that its mostly sunny again.
 The dry season of 2017 was the other way around and heaps of islands were flooded in January.
 Nature nowadays is unpredictable.
 Fingers crossed!